Autism spectrum disorder is a neurodevelopmental condition with a wide range of signs, symptoms, and abilities.

 Most children with autism have at least some level of difficulty when it comes to speech and language.
 They often start talking late and understand fewer words than their neurotypical peers.
 An estimated 40 percent of autistic children have no language at all.

-The signs of speech and language difficulties in autistic children include:
+The signs of speech and language difficulties in children with autism spectrum disorder include:

 - Speaking in an unusual tone of voice or with an odd rhythm or pitch